South-facing View, Trestle 17 – Courtesy of the Upper Pemigewasset Historical Society

 Franconia Brook Trail (old railroad bed) – Pemi Wilderness, New Hampshire

-Permanent improvements are not allowed, trail work is minimal, and there are strict guidelines when it comes to man-made structures in wilderness areas.
-Bicycles are not allowed in these areas, and trail work can only be done with non-motorized hand tools.
+Permanent improvements are not allowed, trail work is minimal, and there are strict guidelines when it comes to man-made structures in designated wilderness areas.
+Bridges are a convenience in wilderness areas, not mandatory.
+And bicycles are not allowed in these areas, and trail work can only be done with non-motorized hand tools.
 Preserving the natural character of a wilderness area is the objective.

 Trestle 18 – East Branch & Lincoln Railroad, New Hampshire